AlexandrSokolov/async-demo/spring_async/SPRING.ASYNC.README.md

 ### Async methods in Spring

 1. Java class that contains async methods must be Spring bean (`@Service` or `@Component`)
-2. Spring’s `@Async` must be applied to public methods only, so that it can be proxied.
+2. Spring’s `@Async` can be applied to public methods only, so that it can be proxied.
 3. Self-invocation — calling the async method from within the same class — won’t work because it bypasses the proxy and calls the underlying method directly:
     ```java